forge1yc/PublicComputeProvider/README.md

 # ComputeProviderByGo
-This project is a client of [BountyCloud](https://www.bountycloud.net)
+This project is the full platform client of [BountyCloud](https://www.bountycloud.net)

 Security needs to delete AK, SK and other key information